-- Exceptional deep red leaf color when grown in the full sun
+- Exceptionally deep red leaf color in the sun

-- Abundance of neon rose flowers from June through August
+- Abundance of intense rose flowers from June

 - Crop Time